elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 # The commands above should return 'HTTP/2 401'
 ```

-!!! note
+> [!NOTE]

-    Some of these subdomains can be overwritten in config (see example [here](https://github.com/elastisys/compliantkubernetes-apps/blob/v0.33.0/config/config/common-config.yaml#L260))
+> Some of these subdomains can be overwritten in config (see example [here](https://github.com/elastisys/compliantkubernetes-apps/blob/v0.33.0/config/config/common-config.yaml#L260))